grouprise/grouprise/docs/administration/matrix_chat.md

 * all members of a grouprise group are automatically invited to the group's rooms
 * new content (articles, events, discussions, ...) are mentioned (with a link) in their corresponding Matrix rooms (internal messages are announced in the private room, only)
+* personal messages from other users trigger Matrix notifications, which are sent directly to the user
 * the group overview page in grouprise provides links to the group's Matrix rooms

 Additionally the usual benefits of the Matrix system are available: